uoitsci/pi-labs/content/lab/ssdisplay1.md

     </tr>
 </table>

-# Controlling the four-digit seven-segment display
+# Controlling the 4-digit 7-segment display

 The four-digit seven-segment display that we are going to use has 4 pins (+, -, D, C).
 The table below describes each pin, as well as how it should be connected to the Raspberry Pi: